Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Giant dinosaurs such as Apatosaurus, Diplodocus, and Titanosaurus were all sauropods.

 A typical sauropod had a large barrel-shaped body, a long neck, a small head, and a long, powerful tail.
-It stood on four tree-trunk like legs.
+It stood on four, tree-trunk like, legs.

-Diplodocidae
+Family: Diplodocidae

 Diplodocus Diplodocid